Can You Enhance Creativity?

 This article is about the source of creativity.
 By reading this, you will learn how to improve creativity by changing the surrounding environment.

-Often times in the workplaces, creativity is killed both intentionally and unintentionally.
+Often times in the workplace, creativity is killed both intentionally and unintentionally.
 This is because people talking about creativity assume that it must be original and imaginative; thus making creativity popular only in the domain of R&D and marketing, but definitely not in the legal and accounting domains.
 However, this ignores the fact that expertise and motivation are also parts of creativity.
 Creative thinking refers to approaching problems and solutions creatively.
 This means putting existing ideas together in new combinations.
 Therefore, expertise is essential to creativity.
 Expertise is everything including people’s knowledge and capability in their work domain.
 Expertise is also influenced by personality.

 For example, a pharmaceutical scientist may be more creative if his personality feels comfortable even when disagreeing with others.
-This personality might encourage him to come up with new solutions which departed from the status quo.
+This personality might encourage him to come up with new solutions that departed from the status quo.

 If expertise is a natural resource, then motivation is the will to make things happen.
 Motivation determines what people will actually do.
 Take the above example: even if the pharmaceutical scientist has the ability and ideas to solve a particular problem, without the drive of motivation, the problem simply stays a problem.
 Motivation seems to fall into one of two types: extrinsic and intrinsic.
 Extrinsic motivation is more commonly found in creative solutions to business problems.

 The motivators can be carrots or sticks that come from outside.
 Take for example the most widely used motivator–money.
-The boss of the pharmaceutical scientist can boost the motivation of his employee by both reward and financial threat.
+The boss of the pharmaceutical scientist can boost the motivation of his employees by both reward and financial threat.
 This kind of motivation compels the scientist to do his job in order to get something desirable or avoid something disliked.
 Though this motivator does not discourage creativity from arising, it provides little that will increase creativity.
 That’s because money doesn’t restore an employee’s passion for his job if the employee has already reached the stage of finding it dull.

 Intrinsic motivation refers to the internal desire of a person to do something.
 Much evidence shows that people are more motivated by intrinsic motivation.
 The desire for work itself attracts people to take on a challenge and to think of creative solutions.